Introduction

 Consider a Repayment Plan

 If your tenant has expressed a genuine intention to repay missed rent, considering a structured repayment plan can be an effective solution.
-This approach not only demonstrates flexibility and understanding but also secures a plan for recovering the owed amounts.
+This approach demonstrates flexibility and understanding and secures a plan for recovering the owed amounts.
 Below are the broad steps for implementing a repayment plan:

-- Formal Agreement: It’s crucial that any repayment plan is formalised in writing.
+- Formal Agreement: It’s crucial that any repayment plan is formalised in writing, as this avoids any confusion over whether verbal agreements are legally binding.
 This written agreement should clearly outline the total amount owed, the schedule of repayments, and any other relevant terms tailored to the situation.

 - Signatures of Both Parties: Ensure that both you (the landlord) and the tenant sign the agreement.
 This mutual acknowledgement legally binds both parties to the terms set out in the plan, providing a clear commitment from the tenant to adhere to the new payment schedule.